How To Apply

 Stage Two: Grant Application

-If the Foundation determines that, based on your letter of intent, your request aligns with our guidelines and goals, you will be invited to submit a full grant application prior to March 31st.
+If the Foundation determines that, based on your letter of intent, your request aligns with our guidelines and goals, you will be invited to submit a full grant application by April 30.

 The grant application and instructions on how to submit the application will be sent to you following an approved letter of intent.